-Share Ownership Guidelines for Independent Directors
+Share Ownership Guidelines for Non-Employee Directors

 Keyera has adopted share ownership guidelines for directors.
-In accordance with these guidelines, directors are expected to hold shares with a value of at least 3 times their Base Annual Retainer.
+In accordance with these guidelines, directors are expected to hold shares with a value of at least three (3) times their Base Annual Retainer.
 Each director is expected to reach this ownership level within five years of joining the Board of Directors.
-Directors who have not attained the required share ownership threshold are typically expected to elect to receive 50% of their Base Annual Retainer in shares pursuant to the DEPP.
-The following table sets out the share ownership levels of each independent director as of March 2, 2015.
+DSUs are considered the equivalent of common shares for the purposes of the non-employee director share ownership guidelines.
+Starting in 2016, in connection with the adoption of the DSU Plan, Directors who have not attained the required share ownership threshold are required to receive at least 60% of their total Annual Retainer (including the Base Annual Retainer and any Committee Annual Retainers) in DSUs.
+Prior to the adoption of the DSU Plan, Directors who had not met Keyera's share ownership guidelines were expected to elect to receive 50% of their Base Annual Retainer in Keyera shares through the DEPP.